One of the many negative effects of the COVID-19 pandemic is a troublesome disruption in the global supply chain.

 - Stay up to date on software.
 Take advantage of the software that SELCO has designed to help keep accounts safe and make sure your banking apps have been updated recently.
 Secure your accounts by using two-factor authentication and/or biometric authentications.

 - Set up transaction alerts & notifications.
 Rather than relying on your monthly statement to spot suspicious activity well after the fact, sign up for instant notifications and security alerts.
-There are a few convenient (and free) ways to hitch a little extra security to your accounts:
+There are a few convenient (and free) ways in digital banking to hitch a little extra security to your accounts:

 - Alert your financial institution.
 If you do spot unusual activity—either by being diligent with your statements or through an alert—be sure to reach out to your financial institution.
 The last line of defense is a quick response, and it could be the difference between an inconvenience or something far more damaging.
 Visit the selco.org FAQs section to learn more about how SELCO keeps your accounts safe.